mbogi/hello-world/README.md

-# hello-world
+# hello-world MAHI

-This is a test project of java for maven training purpose
+This is a test project of java for maven training purpose!!